openstax/oer.exports/README.md

     ./script/setup
     ./script/test

+    # If you run into problems, try:
+    DEBUG=true ./script/setup
+    DEBUG=true ./script/test

 ## Install PrinceXML

 Finally, you will need to install http://princexml.com (remember the path to where it gets installed, or use "which prince").